-Our website features MyMMI, which allows investors to register for an account and create personalized criteria for inventory, research, and events notifications.
-Since its launch, over 130,000 visitors have created MyMMI accounts.
+In 2020, we relaunched the Marcus & Millichap external website, bringing improved search capabilities and enhanced features for our investment sales professionals as well as our clients, via integrated deal room functionality.
+The website is designed not only to bring in new clients for our investment sales and financing professionals, but also to make our inventory of properties available for maximum exposure for our sellers, and to provide buyers with an opportunity to engage with our investment sales and financing professionals.
+In October 2022, we launched a new feature on our website called MyMMI, which allows investors to register for an account and create personalized criteria for inventory, research, and events notifications.
+Since its launch, over 90,000 visitors have created MyMMI accounts.
 We actively qualify leads generated from the saved search preferences and share those leads with our agents via our customer relationship management platform.
-During 2024, our websites averaged approximately 132,000 new visitors per month and approximately 203,000 page views per month and served as a portal for delivery of online marketing materials and deal collaboration.
+During 2023, our websites averaged approximately 144,000 new visitors per month and approximately 473,000 page views per month and also served as a portal for delivery of online marketing materials and for deal collaboration.